canvasxyz/canvas/docs/4-authentication.md

 # Authentication

-We want end users to authenticate with public-key identities, but it’s not always practical to prompt the user for a wallet signature on every interaction.
+We want end users to authenticate with public-key identities, but it’s not always practical to prompt the user for a signature on every interaction.
 As a result, Canvas applications are initialized with **session signers**, which define different ways that users can authenticate themselves.

 For example, the `SIWESigner` exported by `@canvas-js/chain-ethereum` matches actions with `eip155:*` chains, the EIP-155 identifier for Ethereum.